storyteller/Storyteller/documentation/documentation/ui/spec-editor.md

 1. The save button is enabled if there are any outstanding changes to the specification.
 When the specification is saved, an alert will momentarily appear below the specification title.

 1. Undo and Redo buttons to rollback any unsaved changes or to reapply changes that were previously rolled back.

+1. An "Open" button that will try to open the underlying specification file in your default editor for xml files as a quick shortcut to make edits by hand.
+Any changes to the file should be reflected in the editor shorly after saving the file, but the file system watchers have been known to be slow sometimes. **It's freqently quicker to make large scale reorderings directly to the file than it is with the editor.**